finocchiaro-classes/csci-1090-f25-ps3/README.md

 # Problem Set 3
 You should feel comfortable with GitHub by now.
 If you're not, come to office hours with me or the TAs.

 If you think you see an error or typo, let me know!
-I will send out an email and post an announcement about any typos or errors you fine.
+I will send out an email and post an announcement about any typos or errors you find.

 The deliverables for this problem set are the following: